Mohits2103/IR-Blaster-for-AC/README.md

 # IR Blaster remote for AIr Coolers

- ACs supported, Mitsubishi, Fujitsu and Hitachi
+ ACs supported, Mitsubishi, Fujitsu,Panasonic and Hitachi

  Just add the SSID and Password as per your wifi username and password respectively